|The Memory Principle - Computer Memory and Pigeonholes|

 Let me give you a short example of this mismatch of world views.

-A long, long time ago, in the days when computers had valves, kept people warm and lived in huge buildings (one computer per building), I went to a “Young Person’s Lecture”.
+A long, long time ago, in a country where they did things different, in the days when computers had valves, kept people warm and lived in huge buildings (one computer per building), I went to a “Young Person’s Lecture”.
 It was all about the new (then) art and science of the computer.
 I knew as little about this subject as it is possible to know, despite having written my first six-line Fortran program only a few weeks earlier.

 The lecture was interesting and it had lots of pleasing “lantern slides” (a sort of early LCD projection unit) and the man pointed to a blackboard (like a whiteboard but black) with a stick (like a laser pointer but made of wood).